swopery/swopery.github.io/_pages/resume.md

 ---
-layout: page
+layout: resume
-title: Resume
+title:
 permalink: /resume/
 ---
-Under construction
+My resume in its true format can be downloaded below